 Whole family approaches

 The most effective approaches are ones that are meaningful to families and understand the interrelationships that are so vital in supporting respective needs.
-Offering breaks that may be good on paper for the cared-for person but are only available at times when the carer is at work, or when the friends they wish to see aren’t free, for example, is not going to deliver the best outcomes.
-Also, a carer will not enjoy a break, or may indeed stop taking a break, if their loved one does not enjoy their own experience or if it’s too inconvenient.
+Offering breaks that appear good on paper but are only available at times when the carer is at work, or when the friends they wish to see aren’t free, for example, is not going to deliver the best outcomes.
+Also, a carer will not enjoy a break, or may indeed stop taking a break, if their loved one does not enjoy their own experience or if it’s too inconvenient to arrange.

 Caring relationships are not linear.
 Other family and friends may be involved, or there may be co-caring, as is frequently the case with older couples.
 Valuing the roles that different people play and responding to their respective gifts, interests and needs can help in planning effective breaks.
-Many carers want more inclusive approaches – services that know the family rather than ‘deal’ with just the carer or the cared-for.
-Hospices do this well.
+Many carers want more inclusive approaches – services that know the family rather than ‘deal’ with just the carer or the person they care for.
+Many hospices do this well.
 Commissioners and providers can learn from them in order to build whole family approaches.

-The Care Act (plus) places a duty on statutory services such as health, mental health and social care to ensure approaches are integrated for the benefit of individuals.
-Carers should not have to navigate multiple and complicated ‘customer journeys’, nor endure multiple assessments requiring the same information to be given over and over again.
-Nor should it be their job to make services join up and talk to one another.
+The Care Act places a duty on statutory services such as health, mental health and social care to ensure approaches are integrated for the benefit of individuals.
+Carers should not have to navigate multiple and complicated ‘customer journeys’, nor be subjected to multiple assessments requiring the same information to be given over and over again.
+Nor should it be down to carers to make services join up and talk to one another.
 That is the job of those services, and in many cases it is their legal duty.
-Integrated approaches, when they work well, can really maximise outcomes and make the best use of everyone’s time and resources.
+Integrated approaches, when they work well, maximise outcomes and make the best use of everyone’s time and resources.